panda7789/docs.cs-cz/docs/core/rid-catalog.md

 ---
-title: Katalog identifikátorů runtime .NET Core (RID)
+title: .NET Core Runtime IDentifier (RID) catalog
-description: Přečtěte si o identifikátoru modulu runtime (RID) a způsobu použití identifikátorů RID v .NET Core. ms.date: 02/22/2019 ms.openlocfilehash: e6bc3f75858d4b67cc8598e49ff4ad75521f16d6 ms.sourcegitcommit: 559fcfbe4871636494870a8b716bf7325df34ac5 ms.translationtype: MT ms.contentlocale: cs-CZ
+description: Learn about the Runtime IDentifier (RID) and how RIDs are used in .NET Core. ms.date: 02/22/2019 ms.openlocfilehash: f90aabf0d10ce61dc10fcd952d66ca00e66d282d ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3 ms.translationtype: MT
+ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "73100923"
+ms.locfileid: "74428735"
 ---
-# <a name="net-core-rid-catalog"></a>Katalog identifikátorů RID .NET Core
+# <a name="net-core-rid-catalog"></a>.NET Core RID Catalog

-Identifikátor RID je pro *identifikátor modulu runtime*krátký.
-Hodnoty RID slouží k identifikaci cílových platforem, ve kterých se aplikace spouští.
-Jsou používány balíčky .NET k reprezentaci prostředků specifických pro platformu v balíčcích NuGet.
-Následující hodnoty jsou příklady identifikátorů RID: `linux-x64`, `ubuntu.14.04-x64`, `win7-x64`nebo `osx.10.12-x64`.
-U balíčků s nativními závislostmi Určuje identifikátor RID na kterých platformách se balíček dá obnovit.

-Jeden identifikátor RID lze nastavit v prvku `<RuntimeIdentifier>` souboru projektu.
-Více identifikátorů RID lze definovat jako seznam středníkem oddělených v `<RuntimeIdentifiers>` elementu souboru projektu.
-Používají se taky prostřednictvím možnosti `--runtime` s následujícími [.NET Core CLI příkazy](./tools/index.md):
+RID is short for *Runtime IDentifier*.
+RID values are used to identify target platforms where the application runs.
+They're used by .NET packages to represent platform-specific assets in NuGet packages.
+The following values are examples of RIDs: `linux-x64`, `ubuntu.14.04-x64`, `win7-x64`, or `osx.10.12-x64`.
+For the packages with native dependencies, the RID designates on which platforms the package can be restored.

+A single RID can be set in the `<RuntimeIdentifier>` element of your project file.
+Multiple RIDs can be defined as a semicolon-delimited list in the project file's `<RuntimeIdentifiers>` element.
+They're also used via the `--runtime` option with the following [.NET Core CLI commands](./tools/index.md):

 - [dotnet build](./tools/dotnet-build.md)
 - [dotnet clean](./tools/dotnet-clean.md)